firmai/ml-fairness-framework/README.md

-# FairPut — Fair Machine Learning Outputs
+# FairPut — Fair Machine Learning Output Framework

 This is a holistic approach to implement fair outputs at the individual and group level.